 Projects Inspired by Board Members

-More recently, our transformative Connecticut Telehealth Workforce Partnership (CTWP) is pioneering a revolution in cost-effective health care delivery while enhancing health care jobs, creating new ones and lifting wages.
+In 2014-2016 our transformative Connecticut Telehealth Workforce Partnership (CTWP) pioneered a revolution in cost-effective health care delivery while enhancing healthcare jobs, creating new ones and lifting wages.
 The CTWP is a skill/career development program integrating work-based and academic training to enable low-income Medical Assistants in community health centers to advance to new roles motivating and supporting patient self-management as certified “Health Coaches”.
 By applying new mobile technologies to monitor, coordinate and manage care, the CTWP increases patients’ ability to cost-effectively self-manage chronic diabetes and cardiovascular conditions, reducing health costs and moderating hospital readmissions.

 Projects Powered by A Variety of Pro Bono Professionals